aoutifrak/ft_transcendence/README.md

 }

 Error (400 Bad Request):
-If there is any issue with the request, an error message will be returned.
-Example Error Response:
+If there is any issue with the request, an error Example Error Response:
-json
-Copy code
 {
   "info": "An error occurred while fetching the matches."
 }